 Members of the Committee initially appointed shall serve the following terms: four members shall serve a term of one year, four members shall serve a term of two years, and four members shall serve a term of four years.
 Thereafter, all appointments shall be for a term of four years.
 A vacancy other than by expiration of term shall be filled by the Governor for the unexpired term.
+A member appointed by the Governor shall serve after expiration of their term until their successor is appointed.

 Section 3.
-Chair and Vice-Chairman
+Chair and Vice-Chair

-The Committee shall elect a chair from among the members appointed by the Governor.
+The Committee shall elect a Chair from among the members appointed by the Governor.
 The Chair shall preside at meetings of the Committee and shall perform such additional duties as may be imposed by action of the Committee.
 The term of office for the Chair begins July 1.
-The Chair may be eligible for re-nomination and re-election to successive terms not to exceed two total terms.
-The Committee also shall elect a Vice Chair from among the members appointed by the Governor.
-The Vice Chair shall preside at meetings of the Committee in the event of the absence of the Chair and shall perform such additional duties as may be requested by the Chair or imposed by action of the Committee.
-The term of office for the Vice Chair begins July 1.
-The Vice Chair may be eligible for re-nomination and re-election to successive terms not to exceed two total terms and may be eligible for nomination and election to the office as Chair.
+The Chair may be eligible for renomination and re-election to successive terms not to exceed two total terms.
+The Committee also shall elect a Vice-Chair from among the members appointed by the Governor.
+The Vice-Chair shall preside at meetings of the Committee in the event of the absence of the Chair and shall perform such additional duties as may be requested by the Chair or imposed by action of the Committee.
+The term of office for the Vice-Chair begins July 1.
+The Vice-Chair may be eligible for renomination and re-election to successive terms not to exceed two total terms and may be eligible for nomination and election to the office as Chair.

 Section 4.
 Authority of Individual Members